mariadb-corporation/MaxScale/maxscale-system-test/HOW_TO_WRITE_TEST.md

 ## Class TestConnections

-This class contains all information about Maxscale node and about all backend nodes as well as a set of functions to handle Maxscale and backends, interact with Maxscale routers and Maxadmin.
+This class contains all information about Maxscale node and about all backend nodes as well as a set of functions to handle Maxscale and backends, interact with Maxscale routers.
 Here is only list of main functions, for all details see Doxygen comments in [testconnections.h](testconnections.h)

 Currently two backend sets are supported (represented by Mariadb_nodes class objects): 'repl' and 'galera'